yarafe/Test/FMG/ha/README.md

 Manage all your Fortinet devices in a single-console central management system.
 FortiManager provides full visibility of your network, offering streamlined provisioning and innovative automation tools.

-This ARM template deploys a single FortiManager accompanied by the required infrastructure.
+This ARM template deploys two FortiManagers with High availability accompanied by the required infrastructure.

 ## Design

-In Microsoft Azure, this single FortiManager-VM setup a basic setup to start exploring the capabilities of the management platform for the FortiGate next generation firewall.

 This Azure ARM template will automatically deploy a full working environment containing the following components.